 - Are they making enough money?
 Most freelancers expect to make more money in 2013 than they did in 2012.

 There are definitely pros and cons to freelancing and freelancing isn’t for everyone.
-But for some, it is a choice which can feed your creativity while allowing you to achieve both work and personal success.
+But for some, it is a choice that can feed your creativity while allowing you to achieve both work and personal success.

-Wendy Stackhouse, Consultant for Artisan Creative.
+Wendy Stackhouse, for Artisan Creative.